Cowboys News App [Android]

 UFA = Unrestricted

-While I could see Heath coming back as a versatile depth option and core player, I don't expect Dallas to offer him anything beyond a minimal backup deal.
+While I could see Heath coming back as a versatile depth option and core special teams player, I don't expect Dallas to offer him anything beyond a minimal backup deal.
 Jeff will likely test the open market and we'll see how that goes for him.

 Meanwhile, Xavier Woods didn't have quite the breakout season in 2019 that we hoped for but he remains a player with perceived upside.
 Heath's actually helps Woods; Dallas will be even more ready to lean on Xavier in 2020 and focus on the other starting position.

 While Donovan Wilson is a young prospect that we're excited about, trusting him to start next season would be a incredible leap of faith.
-Wilson flashed plenty during the last but has yet to get any real-game opportunities.
+Wilson flashed plenty during the last preseason but has yet to get any real-game opportunities.

 Free agents Kavon Frazier and Darian Thompson are both solid depth players but neither has ever shown much beyond that.
 Most would rather roll the dice on Wilson than turn the job over to them.